codewithsandip/YouTube/notes/webpack/webpack.md

 ```

 # Loading other files (css, sass & handlebar templates) using Webpack Loaders
-- Loader like css-loader and style-loader needs be installed using npm
+- Using webpack loaders we can use latest JS features not supported by the browsers
-- Loaders are used in reverse order from the array
+- Loaders help in import css and sass code
 - Loading css:
 ```
 const path = require('path');